iWriteGigs

 Question #5

-A People are not good at masking their feelings, and most people are highly skilled in their ability to decode nonverbal signals.
+A People are good at masking their feelings, but most people still manage to decode nonverbal signals.

 B People are not good at masking their feelings, but most people are incapable of decoding nonverbal signals.